 In a section called Basic Buddhist Concepts, Smith says that nirvana is sometimes translated as extinction, but actually it means extinction of the ego, the finite self, and the beginning of the “boundless life.”31 Smith also discusses the Buddha’s conception of God.
 He says that the Buddha didn’t believe in “a personal being who created the universe by deliberate design....
 If absence of a personal Creator-God is atheism, Buddhism is atheistic.”32

 Next Smith discusses the Buddha’s doctrine of anatta, which says that man doesn’t have a soul.
 In the Buddha’s time, the soul was conceived as a “spiritual substance that... retains its separate identity forever.”33 The Buddha denied the existence of this spiritual substance, as quantum physics might deny the existence of substance.
-So the Buddha’s so-called denial of soul is actually closer to a denial of substance than a denial of what we would call soul.
+So the Buddha’s so-called denial of soul is actually closer to a denial of “soul-substance” than a denial of what we would call soul.
 When we speak of “soul,” we’re contrasting it with matter or substance; the Buddha may well have shared our conception of soul.
 So I find the Buddha’s doctrine of anatta congenial.
 It would be a mistake to say, “The Buddha denied the soul, therefore he’s a materialist.”
-The Buddha accepted reincarnation — something a materialist wouldn’t do.34
+The Buddha accepted reincarnation — a materialist wouldn’t.34

-The Buddha denied not only spiritual substance, but substance in general.
+The Buddha denied not only soul-substance, but substance in general.
 “It is impossible to read much Buddhist literature without catching its sense of the transitoriness (anicca) of everything finite, its recognition of the perpetual perishing of every natural object.”35 This reminds us of quantum physics, and in earlier issues, we pointed out the many parallels between Eastern philosophy and quantum physics.
 The Buddha spoke frequently about transitoriness, anicca:

 Why did the Buddha belabor a point that may seem obvious?
 Because, he believed, we are freed from the pain of clutching for permanence only if the acceptance of continual change is driven into our very marrow.
 Followers of the Buddha know well his advice: